dorkamotorka/Picaster/OverlayFS/README.md

 - removes a file from the /lower directory, overlayfs will delete it from the read-only /lower directory
 - removes a file from the /upper directory, overlayfs will delete it in the /upper and /merged directory

-There is no special thing to tell, that if you want to preserve the state of both merged upper and lower layes in the /merged directory, it should only be copied to the read-only layer such:

-	cp /merged /lower